Rendezvous with Rama: Plot

-An asteroid strikes Italy in 2077, prompting the creation of the Spaceguard system to track potentially hazardous objects in space.
+An asteroid strikes the Po Valley in northern Italy on September 11, 2077, destroying the cities of Venice, Verona, and Padua and prompting the creation of the Spaceguard system to track potentially hazardous objects in space.
 In 2131, Spaceguard detects an interstellar object entering the Solar System, designating it "31/439" before naming it Rama after the Hindu god.
 A space probe reveals that Rama is a perfectly smooth cylinder 50 km long and 20 km in diameter, indicating that it was constructed by intelligent beings.

 Endeavour is sent to study Rama, being the only ship close enough to do so.
 The crew navigates through a triple airlock system and descends one of three identical staircases.
 Inside Rama, they discover two plains that stretch across the interior circumference, divided by a frozen body of water they name the Cylindrical Sea.
 They identify several city-sized clusters of geometric structures, which they name after major cities on Earth.
 The United Planets follows their progress closely, and scientists are assembled to form a Rama Committee that considers theories and advises Commander Norton.

-As Rama drifts closer to the sun, the Cylindrical Sea melts, the temperature shift causes a storm, and three massive lights activate on each plain to illuminate the world.
-Boris Rodrigo, a crewman who adheres to a space-inspired sect of Christianity, suggests that Rama is a new Noah's Ark that will change course to begin orbiting the sun.
+As Rama drifts closer to the Sun, the Cylindrical Sea melts, the temperature shift causes a storm, and three massive lights activate on each plain to illuminate the world.
+Boris Rodrigo, a crewman who adheres to an ancient astronaut-inspired sect of Christianity, suggests that Rama is a new Noah's Ark that will change course to begin orbiting the Sun.
 The crew floats across the Cylindrical Sea on a raft to reach an island they name New York, and a sample of the water reveals the presence of microorganisms.
 The structures in New York are positioned in patterns of three, without any openings, and their purpose is unidentifiable.

-The crewman Jimmy Pak approaches Norton to admit that he smuggled a sky-bike onto their ship and offers to fly it above a cliff to reach the southern plain.
+Crewman Jimmy Pak approaches Norton to admit that he smuggled a sky-bike onto their ship and offers to fly it above a cliff to reach the otherwise inaccessible southern plain.
 He flies to the other end of Rama, which is defined by a large spike several kilometres in length and surrounded by smaller spikes.
 Pak realizes that a static field is building around the spikes, which then emits a concussion that knocks his sky-bike out of the air and destroys it, stranding him in the southern plain.
 As he recovers from the crash, a crab-like creature arrives to disassemble the sky-bike and dispose of its parts.
 Pak is unable to determine whether the creature is biological or robotic.